 ToP Facilitator Certification Program Guide

 The ToP Facilitator Certification Program is an evidence-based process to assess your ability in relation to the ToP Facilitator Competencies at a “master level.”

+As you review the competencies you’ll see that there are two major areas of mastery that are important to demonstrate: your ability to effectively facilitate ToP methods and your ability todesign an event that meets the aims of the group.

 This document is designed to help you prepare to be certified as a ToP Facilitator by ICA-USA.
 If you have questions about any part of it, please contact the National Certification Coordinator, marilynoyler@cox.net (602) 468-0605.